MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/remotewipe-csp.md

 Supported operation is Exec.

 <a href="" id="doWipePersistUserData"></a>**doWipePersistUserData**
-Added in Windows 10 Fall Creators Edition.
+Added in Windows 10, version 1709.
 Exec on this node will perform a remote reset on the device and persist user accounts and data.
 The return status code shows whether the device accepted the Exec command.

 ## The Remote Wipe Process